The Element of Space Unit

 STEP #2 Draw the 15 boxes/cubes with help from the video and the powerpoint below.
 You will complete 5 boxes above, 5 on, and 5 below the horizon line for a total of 15 boxes.
 Get creative and turn your boxes into fun objects--presents, ovens, TVs, etc. See the slides below on the right for step-by-step instructions.

-Step #1 Complete the furniture.
-Watch the video below.
+Step #2 For the room practice sheet, complete the furniture.
+Watch the video below if you need help.
 You will draw a couch, a table, a shelf, and a chest of drawers using the already-started furniture by following along with the video.

 Step #2 On your own, add at least 3 more elements (window, rug, picture, chair, side table, etc.) to the room.

-Step #3 Turn in your completed work into Google Classroom in the correct Digital Portfolio on the correct page.
+Step #3 Turn in your completed work when completed.

 Above is a PDF of ways to draw a variety of different room elements in One Point Perspective step by step.
 There are 47 pages so you may not want to print it just view online.